-This result could be driven by a number of things.
-First, it could come directly from the dealers that were treated and had their information sets updated.
-Table A12 shows some evidence of this: there is a positive correlation between receiving the demonstration seeds and selling them during future years.
+Appendix Table A12 shows some evidence of this: there is a positive correlation between receiving the demonstration seeds and selling them during future years.
 Second, dealers talk to farmers.
-Any increase in knowledge of farmers could spread to other dealers, not only those that were treated.
+Any increase in the knowledge of farmers could spread to other dealers, not only those that were treated.
 Third, dealers were provided with several minikits for testing.
 They could have shared those in a way that increased local knowledge.
 We cannot distinguish between these effects in the analysis.

 We next test whether the treatment changed the extent of local seed production.
-Our data here amount to six observations per block: three from the period before our treatment could have triggered a production response (2014-2016) and three from the post-treatment period (2017-2019).
+Our data here amount to six observations per block: three from the period before our treatment could have triggered a production response (2014-2016) and three from the posttreatment period (2017-2019).
 We therefore estimate block-level regressions of the amount of Swarna-Sub1 seed produced on treatment and district and year fixed effects.

 We find evidence that treatment blocks produced more Swarna-Sub1 seeds after the experiment.
 Columns 1 and 2 of Table 6 show regressions using the total amount of seed production (in quintals) and its log.
-Seed production is highly skewed (Figure A6).32 As a result, the point estimate is more precise in the log regression of Column 2.
+Seed production is highly skewed (online Appendix Figure A6).
+As a result, the point estimate is more precise in the log regression of column 2.
 It shows that the treatment led to a 47.9 percent increase in the amount of seed production, conditional on some production taking place.
 Columns 3 and 4 show that results become more precise when conditioning on average annual production during the 2014 to 2016 period.
-In Column 3, treatment increased production by 79 quintals, or about 38%.
-Again the result is more precise in the log regression, as Column 4 shows that treatment blocks produced an average of 57 percent more Swarna-Sub1 seeds during the three years after the treatment.
+In column 3, treatment increased production by 79 quintals, or about 38 percent.
+Again the result is more precise in the log regression, as Column 4 shows that treatment